Scoresh/Lab-Gen/projects/projects_markdown/bio_protein_lab_procedure.md

 If the pH levels of three solutions of pH {4, 5.5, 7}, are exposed to the enzyme *amylase* found in saliva and mixed with a polysaccharide containing cracker, then there should be a trend whereas the pH 7 solution will have the highest density of glucose, the pH 5.5 solution should have the medium density of glucose, and the pH 4 solution should have the lowest density of glucose.

 ## Experimental Elements
-- Independent Variable: PH Level of the solution
+- Independent Variable: pH Level of the solution
 - Dependent Variable: Glucose concentration produced (in mmol/L)
 - Experimental Groups:
     - Group 1: Saltine Cracker, Saliva, pH 4.0 solution